dandip/IsomorphicGroup/content/posts/prime-idea-factorization.md

 There are infinitely many prime (novel) ideas, but they get less common as you stray from zero.
 The overall proportion of composite (Frankenstein) ideas increases.
-Composite ideas are all unique in their construction and can decomposed into a product of prime ideas.
+Composite ideas are all unique in their construction and can be decomposed into a product of prime ideas.
 Try it--take some of your best ideas and see if you can perform a prime idea factorization.
 Maybe `car = wheel * engine * horse buggy`.
 You could probably represent some forms of neural networks as `(logistic regression)^n`